 WHY YOU’LL LOVE MINT TOURMALINE

-If you’ve ever dreamed of adding instant polish to any of your outfits, this is your chance to get creative and make your own signature jewellery piece.
+If you’ve ever dreamed of adding instant polish to any of your outfits, this is your chance to get creative and make your own signature ring.
 It's the perfect jewel for maximum impact.

 HOW TO WEAR MINT TOURMALINE

-This glamorous green tourmaline would make a gorgeous engagement ring, especially for green-eyed ladies and redheads.
-In fact, this colour green can be easily worn by many different women.
+This glamorous and unique green tourmaline would make a gorgeous engagement ring, especially for green-eyed ladies and redheads.
+In fact, this fashion-forward colour green can be easily worn by many different women.
 It also flatters lighter and darker-toned women with blue or darker eyes without any problem.
-Add a halo of small diamonds for some extra sparkle.
+Add a halo of small diamonds for some extra sparkle and be the belle of the ball.

-It wasn't until later, in the 1800s, that tourmaline became its own mineral species and also later became known as an American gem thanks to the writings of Tiffany & Co. gemologist George F. Kunz.
+It wasn't until later, in the 1800s, that tourmaline became its own mineral species and also later became known as an American gem thanks to the writings of Tiffany's head gemologist George F. Kunz.
 He praised the production of tourmaline in the mines of California (where some of the first reports of tourmaline occurred in 1892) and Maine.

 DID YOU KNOW?

-✨ Brazil has been the world's leading source of tourmaline for over 500 years. ✨ ✨ Green is the most common tourmaline colour.
-Chrome tourmaline is top green colour with a deep grass green hue but neon mint is something different altogether... a modern colour choice for the fashion-savvy woman.
+⭐️ Green is the most common tourmaline colour.
+Chrome tourmaline is considered the top green colour with a deep grass green hue but neon mint is something different altogether... an incredibly modern and original colour choice for the fashion-savvy woman.

 5. Yellow-Green Chrysoberyl